vyragootoglobal-web/LAZV-CHAIN/docs/RECOVERY.md

-# LAZV Recovery Guide
+## Recovery Logic

 If all nodes disappear:

-1️⃣ Read last Polygon checkpoint
+- Polygon checkpoint defines last public truth
-2️⃣ Extract last `height` + `hash`
+- Any builder may restart the chain
-3️⃣ Spin a new seed node
+- No permission required
-4️⃣ Continue the chain from that checkpoint
+- Forking allowed

-LAZV is designed to survive without its original maintainer.
+LAZV survives through code, not people.